 - It's pedalling system is prone to failure.

 Another variant of the bike mentioned above, this one includes a flywheel.
 A major difference between this bike and the one above is that this one is an Upright bike.
-Upright bikes have more impact than recumbent ones.
+An upright bike has more impact than a recumbent one.
 However, they are better at burning fat as well.
-Upright bikes are ideal for people who want to burn fat and don't have any join related problems.
+Upright bike is ideal for people who want to burn fat and don't have any join related problems.

 This bike is portable, has a strong frame, and has transportation wheels.